Frequently asked questions

 Q. Are the criteria for promotion the same every year?

 A. Generally the criteria are the same each year; however, the provost’s annual call for promotion may contain some changes.
 Be sure to read the current call letter and thoroughly review the Guidelines for Appointment, Reappointment and Promotion of Non-Tenure Track (NTT) Faculty — Division of Extension (PDF) before preparing your dossier.

 Q. How will I know if a person is a ranked faculty member?

 A. Generally speaking, if a person holds an official title that includes “professor” or “professional,” he or she is ranked faculty.
-One may refer to the University of Missouri or Extension faculty directory for titles held by employees.
-Alternatively, one may call the MU Extension Human Resources office (Melinda Adams) to inquire as to the rank of a colleague.
+Individuals may refer to the University of Missouri or Extension faculty directory for titles held by employees.
+Alternatively, one may call the MU Extension Human Resources office to inquire as to the rank of a colleague.
 Another idea is to ask the colleague if they are ranked.

 Q. I have a ranked title.
 Is there a time requirement before I can apply for a higher ranked title?

 A. The applicant can put his/her materials forward for a higher ranked title whenever he/she believes he/she is ready (caveat -- the position must require a minimum of a Master's degree and the applicant must meet the degree and experience criteria for the ranked title).
 However, it will usually take approximately 5 years before an applicant is able to demonstrate sustained achievement since the applicant achieved his/her current rank title.

 While the applicant may refer to the previously submitted work (summary of accomplishments), he/she will need to build on that work and show clear and distinct sustained achievements from the time he/she obtained his/her current rank title.
 Only the new work since his/her last ranked title will be considered.

 Q: What is the correct rank that should be entered on the History and Recommendation Summary form where it asks for Current Rank and Initial Appointment Date and Rank?